theo303/fizzbuzz-server/README.md

 ### Most frequent request - /mostfreqreq (GET)
 The most frequent request endpoints allows the user to retrieve the parameters of the most frequent request.
+It only counts requests to the fizzbuzz route with valid parameters.
 The endpoint is `/mostfreqreq`.
 The only method accepted is GET.
 No parameters are required.

-The response will be formatted in JSON and will give the set of parameters for the most frequent request and the number of times it was requested. response example:
+The response will be formatted in JSON and will give the set of parameters for the most frequent request and the number of times it was requested.
+response example:
 ```json
 {